sistedes/library.manager/README.md

 ```
 Usage: java -jar <this-file.jar> dump-handles-batch [-d] -f=FILE [-o=FILE]
        -P=PREFIX
-Dumps a set of Handle commands that can be run as a batch file to (optionally
+(DEPRECATED) Dumps a set of Handle commands that can be run as a batch file to
-delete) and create all the Handles in the specified edition.
+(optionally delete) and create all the Handles in the specified edition.
   -d, --delete              Also issue an initial DELETE command in order to
                               CREATE the Handles from scratch.
   -f, --edition-file=FILE   JSON file including the conference edition metadata.